renatabiniek/writing-room/README.md

   * **Content**

     Content is legible on all screensizes.
-    It has been proof-read by the developer for logical and gramatical errors, and spell-checked with [Online-Spellcheck](https://www.online-spellcheck.com/).
+    It has been proof-read by the developer for logical and grammatical errors, and spell-checked with [Online-Spellcheck](https://www.online-spellcheck.com/).

   * **CI Peer Review**